 NECTAR has its roots in the inaugural Early Career Academic Program 2008 facilitated by the Centre for Career Development.
 Five program graduates – Jochen Brocks, Nicolas Cherbuin, Daniela Rubatto and Jochen Trumpf, later joined by Sabrina Caldwell – conceived and developed the NECTAR initiative in response to the question "Could it be that the only thing preventing us from forging amazing academic careers is ourselves?"
 Their proposal was approved by the ANU Executive in late 2010 and implemented in 2011.

 Since then, NECTAR has come a long way!
 Today, NECTAR has more than 2,500 members and has established itself as an important part of the ANU landscape.
-Other universities, such as the University of Southern Queensland, have turned to NECTAR for advice on establishing similar programs focusing on nurturing ECAs.

 - As a result of a recommendation by NECTAR to the University Executive in 2012, ECAs are represented in leading University committees, e.g. the University Research Committee, directly influencing the University's strategic decisions.

 - In 2013, NECTAR successfully worked with University Executive to reinstate the ANU ECR Travel Grants.
 NECTAR advocated for continuation of the scheme from 2014 onwards and suggested revisions in 2015 and 2017.

 - In 2016, NECTAR contributed to ANU strategic working groups in support of developing the ANU vision and strategic priorities for the ANU Strategic Plan 2017–2021.